Jackbox Party Pack 5

 - A very weird slingshot game that no one enjoyed

 Drawing game that asks you to create a weird problem, then invent a solution for it.
 Sell it to your audience and earn the most votes to win.

 - The choice to have the computer sell or you could sell your product

 - Everyone laughed and had fun

-Below are the final thoughts on Jackbox Party Pack 5 by my opponents.
+Below are the final thoughts on Jackbox Party Pack 5 by my opponents:

 Player 2 – Fun variety of different things, would replay all but Zeeple.
 The previous Jackbox games had similar games, this isn’t like that.
 The “You Don’t Know Jack” was much different than previous.
 Good, not as good as other Jackbox Party Packs.

 Player 3 – Enjoyable but other Jackbox were better.
-Mad Verse City and Split The Room were fun and different.
+Mad Verse City and Split The Room was fun and different.
 Good and fun to play but would not buy this one compared to the others.

 Player 4 – Four good games, one bad being Zeeple.
 Best drawing games of all Jackbox was Patently Stupid.
 Split The Room and Mad Verse City were good, but I prefer older Jackbox games.

 Overall it felt like more thinking than having a laugh with friends.
 It seemed like we were all waiting for the fun to begin and the laughs to consume the room.
 Patently Stupid and Split The Room made for the best time.
 The other games didn’t live up to the Jackbox name.
 Retail price is $30 which is ridiculously expensive.
 That price is out of the question.
 It’s on sale for $25 but that is still a reach.
 I played this game on a separate occasion with new players and we ended up stopping before playing all of the games.